November 1 (Thu)

 Advances in molecular technologies are expanding the scope of personalized medicine, a tailoring of medical treatment based on an individual's genetic profile, especially in the field of medical oncology.
 Topics to be presented in this session will focus on the development and clinical applications of new molecular technologies that drive personalized and precision medicine.

-Chairs Jong-Won Kim, Sungkyunkwan University School of Medicine, Korea
+Jong-Won Kim, Sungkyunkwan University School of Medicine, Korea Jacky Lam, The Chinese University of Hong Kong, Hong Kong

 Lei Zheng, Nanfang Hospital, China